Department of Ucayali

 Ucayali (/es/) is a department of Peru.
 Located in the Amazon rainforest, it is the second largest department in Peru, after Loreto.
 It is administered by a regional government.
 Its capital is the city of Pucallpa.

 The arapaima is depicted on both the flag and the seal of the region.

+According to the adjusted 2025 census results, 624,000 people lived in Ucayali.

 Etymology

 Fountain in the city of Pucallpa.

 Fishing piranha on the Ucayali River.

 Its name is derived from the Ucayali River.

 Geography

 Boundaries

 The Department of Ucayali is bordered by the Brazilian state of Acre on the east; the department of Madre de Dios on the southeast; Cusco on the south; Junín, Pasco and Huánuco on the west; and Loreto on the north.

+Environment

+Tree-cover loss year in Ucayali, 2001-2024, from the Global Forest Change dataset.

+Conservation International Peru lists an office in Pucallpa and has participated in conservation agreements linked to the Reserva Comunal El Sira and local livelihoods, including support for the women's association Wexa Beka.

 Demographics

 Population

 According to the 2007 Census, the Ucayali department has a population of 432,159 inhabitants, 51.4% of which (222,132) are male and 48.6% (210,027) are female.
 75.3% of the population (325,347) live in urban areas while the remaining 24.7% (106,812) live in rural areas.

 As of 2002, the Instituto Nacional de Estadística e Informática estimated the department's population to be 468,922.